mulles/bikegeolocation/README.md

                 -Lorawan
                 -Wlan
                 -C
-                -Mqqt,XMPP,http to upload data (todo)

-todos:

--base this readme on a standart
--but links for hardware stuff
--add sources
--add code
--
+                -Email
+                future: mqqt,

 Roadmap:

--solder cables to RFM and connect ESP and get the IBM lib running -
+1.Get the IBM lib running
--some code will be added soon.
+2.base this readme on a standart
+3.but links for hardware stuff
+4.add sources
--creat wiki with all the knownledge I aquired and the why I decided to got that or an other road.
-Try to do this always straight away so it is in chronologicel order.
+5.creat wiki with all the knownledge I aquired and the why I decided to got that or an other road.
+Try to do this always straight away so it is in chronological order.

 Sources & Thx: